Home Legal Product Disclosure Statement

 Business Days means a day other than a Saturday, Sunday or public holiday on which banks are open for business in the city in which the OFX group entity you are dealing with operates in.

-Bank Guarantee means the bank guarantee issued by NAB and held on trust by Global Loan Agency Services Australia Nominees Pty Ltd as independent trustee (“Trustee”) for each GCA or OFX Global Account holder in order for us to rely on the Exemption Notice.
+Bank Guarantee means one or more bank guarantees issued by an authorized deposit-taking institutions and held on trust by Global Loan Agency Services Australia Nominees Pty Ltd as independent trustee (“Trustee”) for each GCA or OFX Global Account holder in order for us to rely on the Exemption Notice.

 Currency Pair means the two currencies that are the subject of the transaction.